wevisdemo/design-systems/docs/src/components/navbar.md

 ## Slot / Children

-Elements in the right column
+Elements in the right column on desktop / hamburger menu drop down on mobile

 ## Examples